danielrotar/evasion/README.md

 The current game is over when the server sends the message `hunter` or `prey`, meaning a new game is about to start, or `done`, meaning the session is over and the player should disconnect.

+# Player code

+Sample player code can be found in the "players" directory (random_player.py).

 # TODO

 * Prevent game over when prey and hunter are close but separated by a wall.